ThinkUpLLC/ThinkUp/docs/source/intro.rst

 social activity in a database that YOU control, making it easy to search, sort, analyze, publish and display activity from your network.
 All you need is a web server that can run a PHP application.

 `Gina Trapani <http://ginatrapani.org>`_ began building ThinkUp as a personal project in 2009.
-Today, ThinkUp development is led by `Expert Labs <http://expertlabs.org>`_, a non-profit startup that helps government be more effective by tapping in to the power of social networks.
+From 2010 until 2012, `Expert Labs <http://expertlabs.org>`_ incubated ThinkUp.
+Today development is led by ThinkUp LLC, a company founded by Anil Dash and Gina Trapani.

 ThinkUp's source code is licensed under the `GNU General Public License <http://www.gnu.org/licenses/gpl.html>`_ and is available on `GitHub <http://github.com/ginatrapani/ThinkUp>`_.